 Instead of monthly deliveries like many other subscriptions, customers will get their oil delivered in four shipments throughout the year (March, June, September, and December) for a total of about $179 per year.
 Each 500-milliliter tin of olive oil will be a different single variety and will also come with an informative Fat Gold Zine that shares the story of its contents and best culinary uses.

 Fat Gold hopes that over the course of your subscription, you will become an olive oil expert yourself, understanding and appreciating the nuances of each olive oil as you would a fine wine.
 Added bonus: To make the tins more playful, instead of stickers as labels, they come with their own specially designed, artistic keepsake magnets.

 Shipping is available anywhere in the United States via USPS, and subscriptions will automatically renew except for those given as a gift.

 Frog Hollow Farm, best known for its stone fruit orchards in Brentwood, California, also has a thriving olive orchard.
-The farm grows four varieties of Tuscan olive varieties—Frantoio, Leccino, Maurino, and Pendolino—which are handpicked and cold-pressed into oil.
+The farm grows four varieties of Tuscan olives—Frantoio, Leccino, Maurino, and Pendolino—which are handpicked and cold-pressed into oil, then blended with oil from McEvoy Ranch in Petaluma.
 Both fully-ripe and green olives are used in the oil; the green ones add higher levels of health-boosting polyphenol antioxidants.